 Luckily, there is such a thing as insulation and works rather well.
 Insulation comes in different types and forms with each dedicated for a different use.

 There are different types of insulation materials with plenty of them being cheap.
 Depending on your requirement, you will have a lot of things to consider as each has its advantages and disadvantages.
 Ideally, you will want to consider things like price and effectiveness.
 You will also need to keep in mind things like R-value, flammability and the environmental impact it will have.
 The R in R-value stands for resistance to heat flow.
 Naturally, the higher the R-value, the better that product is going to be.
 Here is what you need to know:

 Polyurethane foam is an excellent insulator.
 They have a remarkably high R-value which stands at 6.3 per inch.
 This type of insulator is exceptionally light, weighing as little as 2 pounds per cubic foot.
 Polyurethane foam materials are fire resistant and can also be sprayed in areas with no insulation.
 This can include windows.
-The experts behind Simpson Windows & Doors LTD explain that when you install new windows, you will not only be improving the safety and lighting of your house but the energy efficiency as well.
 You can keep heat from escaping with foam insulations for your window frames, as the material will prevent air from leaking around the edges.

 Made out of recycled cardboard and other similar materials, cellulose has been regarded as one of the most eco-friendly forms of insulation.
 It is also known to be a great product that works against fire hazards.
 This is because the loose form of insulation material is extremely compact, which is a feature that does not allow for oxygen to enter.
 Naturally, no oxygen means no fire.